Authors: Rafaella Lima*, University of Sheffield

 Topics: Urban Geography, Economic Geography

-Keywords: transnational real estate investment, housing development, investor strategies, southern Europe
+Keywords: semi-periphery, transnational real estate investment, housing development, developer strategies, subordinate financialization, southern Europe

 Presentation File: No File Uploaded